 Staying on-property at Walt Disney World also gives guests access to early Fastpass+ reservation times.
 On-property guests are able to make Fastpass+ selections 60 days in advance while off-property visitors have to wait until 30 days prior to their visit.
 As Fastpasses for a few of the most popular rides like Seven Dwarfs Mine Train “sell out,” this access is a huge benefit if one of these rides is on your must-do list and you don’t want to wait in long lines.

 At Disneyland, there is no Fastpass+ and this is a game changer.
-Disneyland still uses the old school paper Fastpasses you get in-person at kiosks in the park the same day, so there’s no additional perk to on-property stays.
+Disneyland still uses a digital version of the old school paper Fastpass system (with a paid add-on to book via smartphones called MaxPass as of 2017).
+And it all must be done in the parks same day.
+As a result, there’s no additional Fastpass perk involved in on-property stays.

 Magical Express Airport Transportation